feedback in communication

 Negative feedforward aims at individuals identifying different things.
 As a result, they can avoid improving their performance.

-3. Negative feedforward can help individuals improve the areas where they are struggling.
+• Negative feedforward can help individuals improve their areas of struggle.

-Like negative feedback, negative feedforward can also be tough to receive.
+Like negative feedback, negative feedforward can also be challenging to receive.
 However, it will promote growth and learning.
-Negative feedforward will also help them get their full potential.
+Negative feedforward will also help them reach their full potential.

 Earn in Six-figures with chegg